pipelinit/pipelinit-cli/README.md

 generates standardized CI pipelines with well-defined _stages_.
 The tools that each step uses change to fit the stack but serve the same purpose.

-Every stage uses free and open-source software.
+Every stage uses Free or Open Source software.

 ### CI Platform

 A _CI Platform_ is a public SaaS or self-hosted solution that runs the CI pipeline.
 Every platform has its capabilities, features, and configurations.
-Pipelinit leverages the platform features and generates configuration files to build a pipeline tuned for the project and platform.
+Pipelinit leverages the platform features and generates configuration files to build a pipeline tuned for the chosen platform.

 ## How it works